 The munitions industry also heavily recruited women workers, as represented by the U.S. government’s “Rosie the Riveter” propaganda campaign.
 Based in small part on a real-life munitions worker, but primarily a fictitious character, the strong, bandana-clad Rosie became one of the most successful recruitment tools in American history, and the most iconic image of working women during World War II.

 In movies, newspapers, posters, photographs, articles and even a Norman Rockwell-painted Saturday Evening Post cover, the Rosie the Riveter campaign stressed the patriotic need for women to enter the work force—and they did, in huge numbers.
 Though women were crucial to the war effort, their pay continued to lag far behind their male counterparts: Female workers rarely earned more than 50 percent of male wages.

 Not all women were treated equally in the workplace.
-African American women found that white women were not always welcoming at work—if they were even granted the same job opportunities in the first place—and were paid less than their white peers.
-Japanese American women fared even worse, as they were sent off to Japanese Internment Camps under Executive Order 9066.
+Black women found that white women were not always welcoming at work—if they were even granted the same job opportunities in the first place—and were paid less than their white peers.
+Japanese American women fared even worse, as they were sent off to Japanese internment camps under Executive Order 9066.

-Though women, as a whole, had access to more jobs than ever before, they were paid far less than men (roughly half, in most cases), and most found themselves pressured to relinquish jobs to the male soldiers returning home at war’s end.
+Though women, as a whole, had access to more jobs than ever before, they were paid far less than men, and most found themselves pressured to relinquish jobs to the male soldiers returning home at war’s end.
 But something had permanently shifted: World War II empowered women to seek new opportunities and fight for equal pay in the decades to come.